Fujifilm X-T100 vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the X-T100 followed on from the Fujifilm X-T20.
+Both the X-T100 and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon D5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.